yuvarani03/project-12-superwars-basic/readme.md

 ### Tests

-Ohh yes!
-We have our beloved tests, and you already know how this works.
 Open the `SpecRunner.html` file on your browser and start coding to pass the test.
 Remember to focus on one test at a time and read carefully the instructions to understand what you have to do.

-## Trial 1: MORE PLAYERS !
+## Pregression 1: MORE PLAYERS !
 MORE FUN !

-Dustin and Lucus wants to create players.In `initPlayers()`, loop through passed constant and  create JSON Objects, such that each player contain name, strength, image url and type.
+Dustin and Lucus wants to create players.In `initPlayers()`, loop through passed constant and  create JSON Objects, such that each player contains name, strength, image url and type.
 * Use default `strength` as any number.
 * `image` can be sequential i.e. "images/super-"+(i+1)+".png"
 * `type` of player can alternating between hero and villain or your own logic